 - Purple - admiration

-History of Sweet Pea
+Sweet Pea Meanings

 Growing Sweet Peas in Your Garden

-Sweet Pea flowers need rich soil.
+Sweet pea flowers need rich soil.
 Most gardeners add compost to the garden bed around five to seven weeks prior to planting sweet pea flower seeds or transplants to ensure the soil has enough nutrients for these hungry feeders.
 Sweet pea flowers like the soil to be a tad acidic for optimum growth.
 You can always add a little lime to your soil if needed.

 April Birth Flower to Grow or Give